mostafatouny/starter-blog/content/post/quantum-interference/index.md

 That shows there's a progress in my learning.

 ### Too Quickly
-My first reaction when I started planning for this post was, If I am lucky enough I will need to delve deep into disncrete mathematics, Hunting for some special structure.
+My first reaction when I started planning for this post was, If I am lucky enough I will need to delve deep into discrete mathematics, Hunting for some special structure.
 Remarkably for me, A trivial result like the two shown above were found only from a quick skim on some definitions on Rosen's book _[Ro]_.

 ## Further: You Could Contribute
 For mainstream researchers, I greatly raise my doubts whether this post would be useful.
 For anyone else, What I tried to show here is you do not have to learn symbolically tedious math in order to figure a new insight.
 I am writing this post while I did not complete even an undergrad course in _quantum computing_!
 I believe anyone with minimal possible background could find a new pattern.
 Even for quantum circuits, You do not need more than high-school applied linear algebra.
 It is not that faraway to attempt to relate your findings back to quantum circuits.